Lall-091/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 To view the fill factor setting, use `fill_factor` in `sys.indexes`.

 > [!IMPORTANT]
-> Creating an index with a `FILLFACTOR` less than 100 increases the amount of storage space the data occupies because the [!INCLUDE[ssDE](../../includes/ssde-md.md)] redistributes the data according to the fill factor when it creates the clustered index.
+> Creating an index with a `FILLFACTOR` less than 100 increases the amount of storage space the data occupies because the [!INCLUDE[ssDE](../../includes/ssde-md.md)] redistributes the data according to the fill factor when it creates or rebuilds an index.

 #### SORT_IN_TEMPDB = { ON | OFF }